WILLIAM HOGARTH (1697-1764); with some notes on the states and editions of his prints

 Hogarth began painting on canvas in 1727.
 He experimented with and popularised the “conversation piece”, the successor of the French or Dutch group portrait, at this early period often no more than twelve or fifteen inches high.
 Typically these would picture the members of a single family, often with their relations, friends, and animals, or groups of male companions, in varying settings.
 Later on he painted larger versions usually to order.
 These pictures embody the ideals of polite society and civilised conversation, yet are suffused with humanity and vitality.
 He also painted several larger pieces usually theatrical in composition.

 In 1729 he married Sir James Thornhill’s daughter Jane, without her father’s approval, (though Thornhill was soon reconciled with his son-in-law).
 By 1731 he had completed the series of six paintings of A Harlot’s Progress, which were executed with the specific intention of subsequently producing engravings from them.
 These engravings were completed by April of 1732.
 Though previously his normal practice had been to sell the copper plates to the printsellers, from this date on with a few exceptions he kept possession of them.
 And by the time the next series of engravings, after A Rake’s Progress, was published in 1735, Hogarth had been instrumental in obtaining the support of Parliament in the form of an Act (8 Geo.
 II.
 Cap.
-13, 1734) designed to curtail the piratical tendencies of the printsellers, so that the prints bear the words “according to Act of Parliament”, words which, in that form or with variants, became the familiar appendage to most of the published prints of the 18th and 19th centuries.
+13, 1734) designed to curtail the piratical tendencies of the printsellers, so that the prints bear the words “according to Act of Parliament”, words which, in that form or with variants, became the familiar appendage to most of the published prints of the eighteenth century.

 Over the next six years Hogarth produced several of his best-known plates, usually based on paintings, including The Four Times of Day, A Midnight Modern Conversation, Strolling Actresses, The Distrest Poet, and The Enraged Musician.